 Do you think you’ve spotted a bed bug in your home?
 If so, it’s best to get in touch with a trusted pest management company as soon as you can.
 The earlier you treat a bed bug infestation, the sooner you can rest easy.

-As the pest management company works to mitigate the local bed bug population in your home it’s a good idea to educate yourself on some of the facts about these creatures.
-If you can dispel the myths you’ll be more confident in the bed bug remediation process and decrease any anxiety you may have about bed bugs in general.
+As pest management experts work to mitigate the local bed bug population in your home, it’s a good idea to educate yourself on some of the facts about these creatures.
+If you can dispel the myths, you’ll be more confident in the bed bug remediation process and decrease any anxiety you may have about bed bugs in general.

 Myth #1 - You Can’t See Bed Bugs With the Naked Eye